FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Introduction

-We implemented the computation of Fisher Information on top of two types of Radiance Field models: point-based 3D Gaussian Splatting~\cite{kerbl3Dgaussians} and Plenoxels~\cite{plenoxels}.
-In 3D Gaussians, we compute the Hessians of the mean, covariances, opacity, and spherical harmonics with respect to the negative log-likelihood.
-In Plenoxels, we compute the Hessians of density and spherical harmonics on the sparse voxel grid representation of Plenoxel with respect to its negative log-likelihood.
-When selecting candidates, we apply a greedy policy, choosing the view with the highest information gain.
+We implement the computation of Fisher Information on top of two types of Radiance Field models: point-based 3D Gaussian Splatting~\cite{kerbl3Dgaussians} and Plenoxels~\cite{plenoxels}.
+In 3D Gaussian Splatting, we compute the Hessians of the parameters on each 3D Gaussian with respect to the negative log-likelihood.
+As Fisher Information is additive, we further extend our view selection algorithm into batch selection and path selection, which are closer to real-world applications.
 To make the computation of information gain tractable, we use an approximation of the decrease in entropy by its upper bound, which is the trace of the product of the Hessian of the candidate view times the Hessian with respect to all previous views.
 These matrices are highly sparse due to the disentangling of scene parameters with respect to disparate rays.
 The sparsity allows us a computation of the matrix trace above that is as cost-effective as back-propagation, enabling us to evaluate views at 70 fps when we use 3D Gaussian Splatting.
-We carried out an extensive evaluation in both active view selection and uncertainty quantification.
-Our evaluation contains the PSNR in the hold-out test as a function of the number of views and the selection regime (one or more views at a time) as well as an AUSE evaluation of the uncertainty and an evaluation of the stratification error.
+We carried out extensive evaluations in different benchmarks, including active view selection, active mapping, and uncertainty quantification.
 The quantitative and qualitative results unequivocally demonstrate that our approach surpasses previous methods and heuristic baseline by a significant margin.

-To summarize, our main contributions are as follows: \begin{itemize} \item A novel quantification of uncertainty that we use in computing the information gain of candidate views. \item An efficient computation of the information gain exploiting the sparse structure of the scene rendering problem. \item We were able to compute a pixel-wise uncertainty quantification and visualization. \item Extensive experimental evaluation showing that our active view selection outperforms existing active approaches. \end{itemize}
+To summarize, our main contributions are as follows: \begin{itemize} \item A novel formulation to quantify the observed information and Information Gain for Radiance Fields. \item An effective and efficient view selection method exploiting the sparse structure of the scene rendering problem. \item An efficient pixel-wise uncertainty quantification and visualization method for 3D Gaussian Splatting. \item Extensive comparative study showing that our method outperforms existing active approaches on view selection, active mapping, and uncertainty quantification. \end{itemize}